Need a Timing Belt Inspection?

 The tensioner applies pressure to the belt ensuring it is kept at the correct tension and the idler pulleys allow the belt to stay in correct alignment.

 On some vehicles, the water pump also runs off the timing belt, so it is important to inspect and replace if it is leaking or noisy.
+If the water pump requires replacing, it's important to budget extra as additional costs may apply.

 Timing Belt Inspection